Cubical coloring -- fractional covering by cuts and semidefinite programming: Concluding Remarks

 \section{Concluding Remarks}

 \paragraph{Bipartite subgraph polytope}

 For a bipartite subgraph $B \subseteq G$, let $c_B$ be the characteristic vector of~$E(B)$.
 Bipartite subgraph polytope $P_B(G)$ is the convex hull of points $c_B$, for all bipartite graphs $B \subseteq G$.
-The study of this polytope was motivated by the max-cut problem: to look for a weighted maximum cut of~$G$ simply means to solve a linear program over~$P_B(G)$.
-Thus, for graphs where $P_B(G)$ has simple description, we can have polynomial-time algorithm for max-cut; this in particular happens for weakly bipartite graphs (which include planar graphs), see~\cite{GrPul}.
+The study of this polytope was motivated by the MAXCUT problem: looking for a weighted maximum cut of~$G$ simply means solving a linear program over~$P_B(G)$.
+Thus, for graphs where $P_B(G)$ has simple description, we can have a polynomial-time algorithm for MAXCUT; this in particular happens for weakly bipartite graphs (which include planar graphs), see~\cite{GrPul}.
 We apply $P_B$ to yield yet another definition of~$x$.

 \begin {theorem} $ x(G) = \max \{ \sum_{e\in E(G)} y_e \mid \hbox{$y \cdot c \le 1$ defines a facet of~$P_B(G)$} \} $ \end {theorem}

 \begin {proof} By LP duality~$x(G)$ is a solution to the program~(\ref{eq:LP2}).
 This means, that we are maximizing over such $y$, that for each cut~$X$ satisfy $y \cdot c_X \le 1$.
 As the convex hull of vectors~$c_X$ is~$P_B$, we are maximizing the sum of coordinates of an element of the dual polytope~$P_B^*$.
 This maximum is attained for some vertex of~$P_B^*$, that is for $y$ such that $y \cdot c \le 1$ defines a facet of~$P_B$. \end {proof}